Dalea carnea

 Dalea carnea, commonly known as pink tassels, is a flowering plant species named for its small, pink-to-white flowers.
 It is also known as whitetassels or pink prairie clover.
 The plant is a perennial herb in the family Fabaceae.

+This species' range is located within the Atlantic Coastal Plain, stretching from central Georgia south to peninsular Florida.
 Its habitats include mesic flatwoods, open meadows, and pine rocklands.